Student Support Services

 • The Career Studio, staffed by Career Ambassadors (peer advisors), is available during business hours (Fall/Spring semesters) for students to get their resumes, CVs, and cover letters critiqued, to answer career-related questions, to get help with online career tools and to use computers and a printer for career-related activities.

-• Career Services works with employers to secure part-time, full-time and internship opportunities.
+• Rocket Career Center works with employers to secure part-time, full-time and internship opportunities.
 "Handshake" is the online employment platform where students and alumni can access and apply for positions.

 • Professional interview attire is available at no-cost through Rocket Style Career Closet.
-Career Services also partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories.
+The Rocket Career Center also partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories.

 • Professional Headshot Booth offers high-quality professional headshots at no cost that are sent directly to each user's emails.
 The Professional Headshot Booth is in the Thompson Student Union, first floor.
 Students and alumni can access the booth during regular Student Union operating hours.

-Students are encouraged to connect with Career Services online and in person beginning in their first year and to continue throughout their academic career.
+Students are encouraged to connect with the rocket Career Center online and in person beginning in their first year and to continue throughout their academic career.

 University Counseling Center